underscoreio/essential-scala/src/pages/dsl/control.md

 }
 ~~~

-the reason being that we can't control the order of evaluation -- a function's arguments are always evaluted before the function is called.
+the reason being that we can't control the order of evaluation -- a function's arguments are always evaluated before the function is called.
 Scala allows us to delay evaluating a functions arguments, a feature known as call-by-name parameters.

 ### Syntax